 It is important to invest to secure your financial future.
 There are many investment alternatives for you to invest such as shares, mutual funds, and bonds.
 To invest in these securities, it is important to have a demat account.
 Read to find out more about a demat account, how to open it and the benefits of having a demat account.

-A demat account or dematerialised account is an important requirement in the stock market.
+A demat account also known as dematerialised account is an important requirement in the stock market.
 It is an account in which you can save your shares and mutual fund purchases.
 Since a demat account can be accessed from anywhere, you don't have to carry physical shares or mutual fund certificates.

 Prior to 1996, people used to hold physical share certificates against their share purchases.
 However, in 1996, the Securities and Exchange Board of India (SEBI) introduced a demat account.
-Hence all physical shares were converted into digital form and stored in demat accounts.
+Hence all physical shares were converted into digital form/ dematerialised form and stored in 'demat' accounts.

 Today, physical share certificates are no longer issued.
 A demat account is necessary to trade in shares and other securities.
 So, once you purchase the securities, they are reflected in your demat account and remain there until you decide to sell them.